Tonomy-Foundation/Tonomy-ID-SDK/docs/start/usage.md

 # Usage and signing data

-With a logged in user you can do the following:
+After you have a logged in `user` object from the callback or home page, you can do the following:

 ## User information